List of video games featuring Spider-Man: Marvel Super Hero Squad

 Spider-Man appears as one of the playable heroes in the Marvel Super Hero Squad with Josh Keaton reprising the role.
 Regular, symbiote, and 2099 versions of Spider-Man are playable.

 Spider-Man is also in Marvel Super Hero Squad: The Infinity Gauntlet, voiced again by Josh Keaton, and he appears in Marvel Super Hero Squad Online, voiced by Mikey Kelley.

 2010s

 Spider-Man: Shattered Dimensions (2010)

 Four different versions of Spider-Man are playable in Spider-Man: Shattered Dimensions, a game from Activision and Beenox.
-Four different incarnations of Spider-Man, from the Amazing, Noir, 2099, and Ultimate universes, are featured in the game, voiced by veteran Spider-Man voice actors Neil Patrick Harris, Christopher Daniel Barnes, Dan Gilvezan, and Josh Keaton, respectively.
+Four different incarnations of Spider-Man, from the Amazing, Noir, 2099, and Ultimate universes, are featured in the game, voiced respectively by Neil Patrick Harris, Christopher Daniel Barnes, Dan Gilvezan, and Josh Keaton.
 It was released on September 7, 2010, to generally positive reviews.
 In the game's storyline, the Marvel multiverse is endangered after a powerful artifact called the Tablet of Order and Chaos is shattered by Spider-Man during a fight with Mysterio, forcing the four different versions of the web-slinger to retrieve the tablet fragments from the hands of various villains within their respective dimensions and save their realities.
 The game is notable for inspiring the 2014 comic book storyline, Spider-Verse.

+Language Learning with Spider-Man

+Spider-Man appears in Language Learning with Spider-Man, voiced by Jason Wood.

+Ultimate Spider-Man: Total Mayhem

+Spider-Man appears in Ultimate Spider-Man: Total Mayhem, voiced by Andrew Chaikin.